ViktorMansson/MusicInsight/README.md

 Collecting data from Beatport to gain information about trending house tracks.

 > [!NOTE]
-This rpository is in process...
+This repository is in process...
+In process: Data insights
+Upcoming: Establish web page

 ## main.py
 Runs: